-Why not just use the standard React PWA service worker implementation?
+Why not stick to the default React PWA service worker?

-- No easy way to retry POST requests while offline
+- No straightforward method to resend POST requests during offline periods

-Can I upload a React PWA to Google Play and the App Store?
+Is it possible to list a React PWA on Google Play and the App Store?

-Yes!
-With Progressier and PWABuilder, you can create a fully-featured PWA and list it on Google Play and the App Store.
+Absolutely!
+Leveraging Progressier alongside PWABuilder enables you to develop a comprehensive PWA and position it on both Google Play and the App Store.

-Your React app must be secured by a SSL, include a web app manifest as well as a service worker with a listener attached to the fetch event.
+Your React application should be SSL-secured, incorporate a web app manifest, and include a service worker with an attached listener for the fetch event.

-Can I send push notifications with a React PWA?
+Can push notifications be dispatched from a React PWA?